galerp/epilepsy_gene_predx/README.md

 [binned base](https://github.com/galerp/Cube3/blob/main/Files/example_bin_base.csv) -  This file contains the binned, base HPO terms of the cohort.
 Note, this is an example dataset based on frequencies of occurence in our cohort.

 [binned prop](https://github.com/galerp/Cube3/blob/main/Files/example_bin_prop.csv) -  This file contains the binned, propagated HPO terms of the cohort.
 Note, this is an example dataset based on frequencies of occurence in our cohort.

+[1-month binned prop](https://github.com/galerp/Cube3/blob/main/Files/example_1month_bin_prop.csv) - This file contains a small example dataset of 1-month binned, propagated HPO terms.
+This file is for training and testing random forest models.
+Note, this data is intended as an example to demonstrate how to properly run these scripts.
+A more robust dataset is needed to obtain good results.

 [sig feats](https://github.com/galerp/Cube3/blob/main/Files/scn1a_1month_accord_sig_feats.csv) - This file contains a large subset of the terms significantly associated with SCN1A with moving 1 month ("accordian") time bins.